 October 20th - 31st, 2014

 Romania – it’s a land of intricately painted monasteries and the home of Dracula.
-It’s Belle Époque buildings and the Arc de Triumph in Budapest.
+It’s Belle Époque buildings and the Arc de Triumph in Bucharest.
 It’s pastoral countrysides, Balkan cuisine, and the Carpathian Mountains.
 The brilliant fall foliage is the perfect backdrop for a wealth of castles, fortified churches, and centuries-old houses.

 Join us as we explore the many facets of Romania on this autumn excursion.
 We’ll follow Dracula’s trail and explore Romania’s history, culture and scenic beauty.